robertkottelin/GameOfLife/README.md

 You need to have Java Runtime Environment (JRE) 17.0.6 or later installed on your system to run the program.

-Or open a terminal, cd into the file's directory and type the command
+Or open a terminal, cd into the file directory and type the command

 `java -jar GameOfLife.jar`